1989 Tiananmen Square protests and massacre: Chang'an Avenue

 On 3 June, at 8:00 p.m., the 38th Army, led by interim commander Zhang Meiyuan, began to advance from military office compounds in Shijingshan and Fentai District in western Beijing along the western extension of Chang'an Avenue toward the square to the east.
 At 9:30 p.m, this army encountered a blockade set up by protesters at Gongzhufen in Haidian District, and made an attempt to break through.
-Troops armed with anti-riot gear clashed with the protesters and began firing rubber bullets and tear gas, while the protesters in return threw rocks and soda bottles at them.
+Fighting erupted when protesters, in an effort to push the army back, threw rocks, molotov cocktails, and other objects at troops armed with anti-riot gear, who began firing rubber bullets and tear gas and attacking with electric prods and batons.

 Other troops fired warning shots into the air, which was ineffective.
 At 10:10 pm, an army officer picked up a megaphone and urged the protesters to disperse.

-At about 10:30 p.m., still being pummeled by rocks thrown by protesters, the 38th Army troops opened fire with live ammunition.
+At about 10:30 p.m., still being pummelled by rocks thrown by protesters, the 38th Army troops opened fire with live ammunition.
 The crowds were stunned that the army was using live ammunition and fell back towards Muxidi Bridge.
 The troops used expanding bullets, prohibited by international law for use in warfare between countries but not for other uses.

 The advance of the army was again halted by another blockade at Muxidi, about 5 km west of the square.
 After protesters repelled an attempt by an anti-riot brigade to storm the bridge, regular troops advanced on the crowd and turned their weapons on them.
 Soldiers alternated between shooting into the air and firing directly at protesters.
-Soldiers raked apartment buildings with gunfire, and some people inside or on their balconies were shot.
 As the army advanced, fatalities were recorded along Chang'an Avenue.
-By far, the largest number occurred in the two-mile stretch of road running from Muxidi to Xidan, where "65 PLA trucks and 47 APCs ... were totally destroyed, and 485 other military vehicles were damaged."
+The largest number occurred in the two-mile stretch of road running from Muxidi to Xidan, where "65 PLA trucks and 47 APCs ... were totally destroyed, and 485 other military vehicles were damaged."
+Although troops advanced into Beijing from all directions, the majority of deaths during the night of 3 June occurred around the Muxidi area.

-Demonstrators attacked troops with poles, rocks, and molotov cocktails; Jeff Widener reported witnessing rioters setting fire to military vehicles and beating the soldiers inside them to death.
-On one avenue in western Beijing, anti-government protestors torched a military convoy of more than 100 trucks and armored vehicles.
-They also hijacked an armored personnel carrier, taking it on a joy ride.
+Throughout the street fighting, demonstrators attacked troops with poles, rocks, and molotov cocktails; Jeff Widener reported witnessing rioters setting fire to military vehicles and beating the soldiers inside them to death.
+On one avenue in western Beijing, anti-government protestors torched a military convoy of more than 100 trucks and armoured vehicles.
+They also hijacked an armoured personnel carrier, taking it on a joy ride.
 These scenes were captured on camera and broadcast by Chinese state television.

 In the evening, a firefight broke out between soldiers and demonstrators at Shuangjing.